slippyex/node-xml-stream-parser/README.md

 Reads XML/HTML streams fast and emitts events for:
 * Tag Openings (opentag) <tag attr="1.0"\>
 * Closing tags (closetag) </tag\>
+* Self closing tags (closetag) <tag \/\>
 * CDATA (cdata) <[[CDATA[data]]>
 * Instructions (instruction) <?xml version="1.0?\>

 All comments are  ignored (not emitted). `<!DOCTYPES`, `<!ENTITY` are also ignored, I haven't found any real need for them yet parsing RSS/ATOM/RDF.

+Important notice due some self closing tags do not have an empty space we strip the last / at the end of a tag name.
+So if your tag is named somthing/ it will not work.

 ### Installation
 Install via NPM using command: